Mental Skills for Young Athletes

 Appendix 2, Advice for coaches

 by Wayne Gretzky

-In John Hogg's book, he will guide you through the best possible ways to strengthen your mental toughness.
-You will discover something new to work on each time you read the book.
-So take the time to read this great book of information and each time you play or practice your sport, try and put these skills into place.
+John Hogg's book guides you through the best possible ways to strengthen your mental toughness.
+Discover something new to work on each time you read the book.

 Insights from this book can be applied each time you play or practice your sport.
 Try to put these mental skills into place, and you’ll have a great start becoming a better and complete athlete.

 Enjoy the journey to success.
 But most of all, work hard and have a lot of fun.